norsig/LXC-Web-UI/README.md

 To enable authentication against PAM you should set auth type to pam and service variable in pam section.
 Python PAM module needs to be installed:

-apt-get install python-pam
-or

 pip install pam
-or

-yum install python-pam
 With default login service all valid linux users can login to lwp.
 Many more options are available via PAM Configuration, see PAM docs.

 HTTP